 Normally the preserve of the larger consultancy firms working with their clients.

-NOTE: There’s a BD opportunity here
+NOTE: There’s a business development opportunity here

 Why not approach your clients (possibly with a technology partner by your side) and engage them in conversations about becoming litigation ready.
 You supply the detailed legal and business specific knowledge and the client is better prepared for the “evil day” of litigation.